entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 ```

 ### View on a Page
-You can setup the widgets on an existing page (such as the Home page) or create your own page using the tutorial [here](../../compose/page-management.md).
+You can setup the widgets on an existing page (such as the Home page) or [create your own page](../../compose/page-management.md).
 The following steps assume you'll use the Home page.

 1. Go to `Pages` → `Management`